 Plugins and extensions can greatly increase the usability and performance of your website.
 Plugins can be so useful.
 You might find it hard to stop installing a reasonable number of them.
 Every new one adds a cool or useful feature.
 The only problem is that too many plugins can have the opposite effect on your website.
 Dragging its performance down instead of improving it.

 But even if you carefully choose and optimize the plugins and extensions for your website.
 You can’t just set everything up and leave it forever.
 Plugins and extensions are pieces of software, and as such, they will get updates.
 You’ll have to install these updates, and then you’ll need to make sure that they didn’t change the plugins in a way that makes them less useful to you.

 Plugins and extensions often serve as a backdoor to malware and virus infections.
 Keeping them up to date, and uninstalling the ones that are no longer supported, is one of the most basic measures you can take to keep your website and its visitors safe.

 Benefits of Contracting Regular Maintenance

-Between the framework and the plugins, you would have plenty of work on your hands with keeping your website updated and well-maintained.
-And these are just the most obvious and immediate areas that require regular maintenance – everything from content to website links need to be checked and updated regularly.
+Between the framework and the plugins, you would have plenty of work in your hands with keeping your website updated and well-maintained.
+And these are just the most obvious and immediate areas that require regular maintenance – everything from content website links needs to be checked and updated regularly.

 You maintain your website so that you can have peace of mind knowing that it works well.
 The only way to have that peace of mind, however, is to have professionals take care of the website for you.
 Every other option is simply not as good.